s00d/tray-lang/README.md

 **Text Transformation**: Select any text, press a hotkey, and it transforms between Russian/English layouts while switching your keyboard layout.

 **Hotkey Blocker**: Prevents accidental Cmd+Q quits and Cmd+W window closes.
 Hold Cmd+Q for 1-5 seconds to actually quit an app, or hold Cmd+W to close windows.
+Both protections can be enabled independently.

 ## Quick Start